simonschork/docker-ci/README.md

 # docker-ci

-Project to demonstrate a docker pipeline with GitHub.
+Project to demonstrate a docker pipeline with Git.